 So, along with leading tours to the Presidential Inauguration this year, I'll be in traveling throughout the Eastern Seaboard, Chicago, and regionally here in the Midwest (MN, WI, IA, IL, IN, KY, MS)!
 And this year, I get to add Maine, New Brunswick and Nova Scotia to my list.
 Life is good!
 The job is hard, the hours are long, and the rewards are great with wonderful experiences and fabulous friendships.
 Again, thank you, IGA!"

-Mike Lince: "After graduating from IGA in November 2012, I went through Grand Circle Travel's rigorous screening process, and I am pleased to say I was offered a tour director position on their Northwest National Parks/Canadian Rockies tour.
+Mike Lince: "After graduating from IGA, I went through Grand Circle Travel's rigorous screening process, and I am pleased to say I was offered a tour director position on their Northwest National Parks/Canadian Rockies tour.
 They asked me to join their 17 day motorcoach training tour utilizing the identical route and the identical hotels they use on the summer tours.
 The training starts April 15, and I was asked to lead three tours this coming season, which I agreed to do.
 The position with Grand Circle is the only position I applied for.
 I know Frank and Daniel would say it was all about me.
 However, I credit the quality training I received through IGA and their credibility and reputation in the tourism industry for my success in the application process."

 Kate Engel: "I started applying for Tour Manager jobs right away using the IGA Hiring List provided only to their graduates.
 It took a long time to research each company to see if it was right for me.
 I got a response from Grand Circle Travel for a specific tour: America;s Majestic National Parks...right up my alley here in the West USA!
 First, I had to complete a long questionaire (some difficult questions-some right from the IGA class).
 Then I was accepted for a 15-20 min phone interview, where the suggestions from Connie Dineen (IGA Instructor) helped immensely.
 Thanks IGA for all the training and the great advice and support after graduation!!"